1.0 Constructing continuity with discrete building blocks

 So he ends up with the strangest contradictions.
 Studying is continuous despite that motion is conceptually

 segmented (§ 5.0 below), and the line from A to B is continuous despite that the line of Mathematics is

 So where did the mathematicians get their notion of continuity?

-that not a single mathematician on Earth has ever conceptualized properly, researched, or understood.
+not a single mathematician on Earth has ever conceptualized properly, researched, or understood.
+On the

 " Real numbers measure continuous quantities."